 The Parrots We Met

 The first Parrot we were introduced to was a hybrid Macaw named Olive.
 Holly walked up through the crowd, to show us her amazingly coloured feathers.
-The underlying message being how Parrots see in the ultra violet light, and that seeing in full colour is important to them for locating food and identifying predators.
+The underlying message being how Parrots see in the ultra violet light.
+Seeing in full colour is important to them for locating food and identifying predators.
 Using a shape and colour board, Olive demonstrated how clever she is and how she can identify colours and shapes and place them in the correct places on the board.

 Chico, a Lesser Sulphur Crested Cockatoo, with lots of character was next to appear.
-Chico has been learning how to mimic some of the other animals at Flamingo Land Zoo, much to the entertainment of the many children present.
-In fact, everyone was encouraged to interact and reward all the birds with an applause, reaffirming the positive re-enforcement techniques used during their training session.
+Chico has been learning how to mimic some of the other animals at Flamingo Land Zoo.
+This is much to the entertainment of the many children present.
+In fact, everyone was encouraged to interact and reward all the birds with an applause.
+This reaffirms the positive re-enforcement techniques used during their training session.

 Holly and Chico took the opportunity via the bird show to encourage the audience to take care of the environment, starting with the Zoo itself.
 Chico demonstrated putting rubbish in to a toy wheelie bin, before releasing a sign asking people to ‘bin their rubbish’.